 We have incurred significant operating losses since inception and have relied primarily on public and private equity financings and receipts from license and collaboration agreements to fund our operations.
 As we continue to incur losses, our transition to profitability will depend on the successful development, approval and commercialization of product candidates and on the achievement of sufficient revenues to support our cost structure.
 We may never achieve sustained operating cash inflows or profitability.
-We expect that existing cash, cash equivalents and short-term investments as of September 30, 2022, together with certain anticipated cash inflows related to the Pierre Fabre Commercialization Agreement, will be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these financial statements.
-However, the uncertainties inherent in the Company's future operations and in our ability to obtain additional funding may raise substantial doubt about our ability to continue as a going concern in future reporting periods.
+We expect that existing cash, cash equivalents and short-term investments as of March 31, 2023, will not be sufficient to fund our planned operations for at least the next twelve months from the date of issuance of these condensed consolidated financial statements.
+These conditions raise substantial doubt about our ability to continue as a going concern for at least 12 months after the date these condensed consolidated financial statements are issued.
 The interim condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Although we have been successful in raising capital in the past, and expect to continue to raise capital as required, there is no assurance that we will be successful in obtaining additional funding on terms acceptable to the Company, if at all.
-If we are unable to obtain sufficient funding on acceptable terms, we could be forced to delay, limit, reduce or terminate preclinical studies, clinical studies or other development activities for one or more of our product candidates.